 BDR typically runs as a lightweight browser extension, integrating directly with Chrome, Edge, Firefox, and other enterprise browsers.
 It avoids the complexity of network rerouting or hardware appliances, while still integrating with SIEMs and SOC workflows.

-- Preventing Data Leakage: Blocking sensitive files or data from being copied, pasted, or uploaded to unauthorized destinations.
+- Data Loss Prevention: Stops sensitive data from being copied, uploaded, or pasted into unapproved destinations.

-- Faster Threat Detection: Catch attacks at the browser layer before they escalate.
+- Faster Detection: Catch attacks where they begin.

 - BDR vs. SWG: SWGs filter network traffic, but don’t monitor in-browser DOM activity.